mrguen/644-1284-Narrow/readme.md

 Initially based on https://github.com/greiman/SSD1306Ascii library, it is mostly limited to text rendering but with a large and nice choice of fonts.

+# Complete user's manual

+See the content of https://github.com/mrguen/644-1284-Narrow/tree/master/doc